Slow Cooker Korean Beef: Deep, Savory Heat That Builds While You’re Away

 Notes

-- Serve over rice, noodles, or lettuce wraps.
+- Serve with rice, noodles, bao buns, or tacos.

 - Prep Time: 20 minutes